A narcissistic mother has a way of making her children feel owned instead of loved, and she never failed to remind us our fate was in her hands.

 He looked a little stunned, turn around, and walked away.

-This is just one of many examples, but she would get him all worked up in a tither over nothing for no other reason than to punish me.
+This is just one of many examples, but she would get him all worked up over nothing for no other reason than to cause drama when she was bored or needed attention.

 She enjoyed it.

-She worked overtime, looking for things to punish me for because I was not a bad child; I was very obedient trying to please my mother.
+She worked overtime, looking for things to attack me for because I was not a bad child; I was very obedient trying to please my mother.

 Don’t forget I was raised by a narcissist, and I can go all day, all week, and survived year after year with no quit.